jsk-ros-pkg/jsk_control/jsk_teleop_joy/README.md

 # jsk_teleop_joy package

 ## Introduction
-This package provides physical UI for teleoperatoin for example joy sticks, game controllers and midi instruments.
+This package provides physical UI for teleoperatoin such as joy sticks, game controllers and MIDI instruments.

 ## Supported game controllers
 This package supports following game controllers: